Fantom-Factory/afBedSheet/readme.md

 File uploading can be pretty horrendous in other languages, but here in Fantom land it's pretty easy.

-First create your HTML.
-Here's a form snippet:
+First create your HTML, here's a form snippet:

 ```
 <form action="/uploadFile" method="POST" enctype="multipart/form-data">